Back To Search Results

 Scapholunate Dissociation

-Injury to the scapholunate ligament complex most commonly occurs after a fall onto an outstretched, ulnar-deviated hand.
-When the carpus is axially loaded in hyperextension, the proximal pole of the scaphoid shifts dorsally.[3]
+Injury to the scapholunate ligament complex most commonly occurs after a fall onto an extended and ulnar-deviated hand.
+When the carpus is axially loaded in extension, the proximal pole of the scaphoid shifts dorsally.[3]
 The lunate is held in place by the radiolunate ligaments.
-This increases strain on the dorsal scapholunate ligament, which may rupture depending on the force of the injury.
-In high-speed trauma, such as motorcycle accidents, scapholunate dissociation may be the result of bony avulsions and not a mid-substance ligamentous failure.
+This increases strain on the dorsal scapholunate ligament, which may rupture depending upon the force of the injury.
+In high-energy trauma, such as motorcycle accidents, scapholunate dissociation may be the result of bony avulsions, most commonly of the scaphoid, rather than a mid-substance ligamentous failure.
 This is attributed to the scapholunate ligament's greater stiffness at higher strain rates.[5]

-Complete injury to all 3 components of the scapholunate ligament doesn't result in radiographically significant scapholunate diastasis.[19]
-However, alterations to wrist biomechanics and kinematics can occur with isolated scapholunate ligament rupture.[20]
-These changes gradually attenuate the scapholunate joint secondary stabilizers: palmar radioscaphocapitate, scaphocapitate, and scaphotrapeziotrapezoid ligaments.
-Once these fail, radiographic evidence for scapholunate dissociation becomes more apparent.[7][21]
-The complications section below discusses the degenerative changes associated with scapholunate dissociation and rotational alterations in the scapholunate joint.
+Complete injury to all 3 components of the scapholunate ligament may not cause radiographically significant scapholunate diastasis.[23]
+However, alterations to wrist biomechanics and kinematics can occur with isolated scapholunate ligament rupture.[24]
+These changes gradually weaken the secondary stabilizers of the scapholunate joint—the palmar radioscaphocapitate, scaphocapitate, and scaphotrapeziotrapezoid ligaments.
+Once these fail, radiographic evidence of scapholunate dissociation becomes more apparent.[7][25]
+Degenerative changes associated with scapholunate dissociation with resultant rotational deformity in the scapholunate joint are further discussed in the "Complications" section.

 Lunotriquetral Dissociation

-Injury to the lunotriquetral ligamentous complex may occur after a fall onto an outstretched hand with the wrist in radial deviation.
-Upon impact with the ground, the force is concentrated onto the hypothenar eminence, driving the pisiform into the triquetrum.
-This causes the triquetrum to translate dorsally while the lunate remains constrained within the lunate fossa by the radiolunate ligaments.
-The result is the rupture of the lunotriquetral ligamentous complex.[11]
-Disruption of all 3 components of the lunotriquetral ligament may result in slight gapping between the lunate and triquetrum.
-Over time, the secondary stabilizers of the lunotriquetral joint fail.
-This can result in a rotational deformity, as described below in the complications section.
+Injury to the lunotriquetral ligamentous complex commonly occurs after a fall onto an extended hand with the wrist in radial deviation, causing a concentration of force through the hypothenar eminence.
+The pisiform is driven into the triquetrum, causing the triquetrum to translate dorsally while the lunate remains constrained by the radiolunate ligaments within the lunate fossa.
+Failure of the lunotriquetral ligamentous complex may occur.[11]
+Disruption of all 3 components of the lunotriquetral ligament may cause slight gapping between the lunate and triquetrum.
+Over time, the secondary stabilizers of the lunotriquetral joint weaken, which can result in a rotational deformity.

 History and Physical